 What Users Have to Say

-ThriveCart is an excellent shopping cart platform and thousands of people are using it for their business.
-For a lifetime price of $495 ($690 for a Pro account), you get what other platforms with the same features charge hundreds of dollars for every month.
+ThriveCart’s checkout pages work!
+It’s an excellent shopping cart platform, and thousands of people are using it for their business.
+For a lifetime price of $495 ($690 for a Pro account), you get what other shopping carts with the same features charge hundreds of dollars every month.

 So, do you need this shopping cart software?

-Personally, I would never recommend software I didn’t feel could benefit online marketers and that I wouldn’t purchase myself.
+Personally, I would never recommend software I didn’t feel could benefit my readers, online marketers, and that I wouldn’t purchase myself.

-I have my own ThriveCart account, and I believe in this software which is why I don't hesitate in recommending it.
+I have my own ThriveCart account that I use to sell digital products, and I believe in this software, which is why I don’t hesitate to recommend it.